Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Proposed Method

-In the proposed method, we utilize the ability to generate watermark distribution $q(\mathbf{x}\waterm)$ as the watermark to embed into diffusion models.
-In practice, we use the watermark dataset $\mathcal{D}_{\text{wm}}$ consisting samples $\mathbf{x}\waterm_0 \sim q(\mathbf{x}\waterm)$ as the watermark carrier.
-To avoid leaking the watermark during sampling task data, we embed the watermark through a diffusion process different from the standard one.
-Inspired by the multiplying distributions part in~\cite{sohl2015deep}, we first define the diffusion process with the modified Gaussian kernel for the data distribution $q(\mathbf{x})$. \begin{definition} For samples $\mathbf{x}_0 \sim q(\mathbf{x})$, we define the diffusion process in finite timesteps $\{1,...,T\}$, which have the following forward transition kernel
+Inspired by the idea of multiplying distributions discussed in~\cite{sohl2015deep}, we first define the diffusion process with the modified Gaussian kernel (modified diffusion process) for data distribution $q(\mathbf{x})$. \begin{definition} For samples $\mathbf{x}_0 \sim q(\mathbf{x})$, we define the diffusion process in finite timesteps $\{1,...,T\}$, whose forward transition kernel can be represented as

-as a diffusion process with a modified Gaussian kernel. $\cone_t$ is the constant schedule and $\ctwo\in[0,1]$. \end{definition} It is necessary to obtain the reverse transition kernel $q(\mathbf{x}_{t-1}|\mathbf{x}_{t})$ of an MDP for generating samples from a noisy distribution using an MDP.
-We construct $p_{\theta}(\mathbf{x}_{t-1}|\mathbf{x}_{t})$ to approximate this probability and use a learning model $\model$ to predict the reverse noise $\boldsymbol{\epsilon}_t$ in the reverse diffusion process, similarly in DDPM.
-We can also demonstrate the simplified optimization objective in Theorem.~\ref{theorem: mdp} for training $\model$ to learn an MDP can be demonstrated as follows: \begin{theorem} For the model $\model$ used to predict the reverse noise $\boldsymbol{\epsilon}_t$ in the reverse diffusion process of an MDP, its optimization objective at $t$ for training can be simplified as the same form in \cref{eq: l_simple}
+as a diffusion process with a modified Gaussian kernel. $\cone_t$ is the constant schedule and $\ctwo\in[0,1]$. \end{definition} To get the reverse transition kernel $q(\mathbf{x}_{t-1}|\mathbf{x}_{t})$ of an MDP, we use $p_{\theta}(\mathbf{x}_{t-1}|\mathbf{x}_{t})$ to approximate this probability, learned by a model $\model$, to predict the reverse noise $\boldsymbol{\epsilon}_t$ in the reverse diffusion process.
+This handling follows the same technique in~\cite{ho2020denoising}.
+The simplified optimization objective for training $\model$ to learn an MDP can be demonstrated as follows: \begin{theorem} For the model $\model$ used to predict the noise $\boldsymbol{\epsilon}_t$ in the reverse diffusion process of an MDP, the optimization objective at timestep $t$ for its training can be simplified as the same form in \cref{eq: l_simple}